buildkite/docs/pages/agent/v3/securing.md

 fi
 ```

-But remember to that some [environment variables may be essential](https://buildkite.com/docs/pipelines/environment-variables) to the execution of jobs, so deny-listing them in this manner is not advisable.
+But also remember that some [environment variables may be essential](/docs/pipelines/environment-variables) to the execution of jobs, so adding them to a blocklist in this manner is not advisable.

 ## Signing pipelines